kumbulanit/t-sql/tech company/untitled/Module 7 - Using DML to Modify Data/Lesson1_Adding_Data_to_Tables.md

     CASE
-        WHEN RANK() OVER (PARTITION BY d.DepartmentName ORDER BY e.BaseSalary DESC) = 1 THEN 'Top Performer' WHEN RANK() OVER (PARTITION BY d.DepartmentName ORDER BY e.BaseSalary DESC) <= 2 THEN 'High Performer' WHEN e.BaseSalary > (SELECT AVG(BaseSalary) FROM Employees WHERE DepartmentID = e.DepartmentID) THEN 'Above Average' ELSE 'Standard'
+        WHEN RANK() OVER (PARTITION BY d.DepartmentName ORDER BY e.BaseSalary DESC) = 1 THEN 'Top Performer' WHEN RANK() OVER (PARTITION BY d.DepartmentName ORDER BY e.BaseSalary DESC) <= 2 THEN 'High Performer' WHEN e.BaseSalary > (SELECT AVG(e.BaseSalary) FROM Employees WHERE DepartmentID = e.DepartmentID) THEN 'Above Average'
+        ELSE 'Standard'
     END AS PerformanceCategory
 FROM Employees e